AlfGalf/jekyllWebsite/index.md

 <title>About Me</title>

 My name is Alfie Richards (he/him).
-I'm a student at the University of Bath studying for a BSc (Hons) Computer Science and Mathematics.
+I'm a student at the University of Bath studying for an MComp in Computer Science and Mathematics.

 What do you like?
 -----------------